 Drawing on indigenous traditions from the Amazon rainforest; alternative perspectives on Western scientific rationalism; and new thinking around plant intelligence, philosophy and cultural theory, The Botanical Mind Online investigates the significance of the plant kingdom to human life, consciousness and spirituality across cultures and through time.
 It positions the plant as both a universal symbol found in almost every civilisation and religion across the globe, and the most fundamental but misunderstood form of life on our planet.

-This online project has been developed in response to the COVID-19 crisis and the closure of our galleries due to the pandemic.
-The Botanical Mind: Art, Mysticism and The Cosmic Tree was originally conceived as a trans-generational group exhibition, but had to be postponed to late summer in 2020.
-In the meantime, we have launched this complimentary online programme of new artist commissions, podcasts, films, texts, images and audio, expanding on and enriching the ideas and issues informing the show over at botanicalmind.online.
+This new online project was developed in response to the COVID-19 crisis and the closure of our galleries due to the pandemic.
+The Botanical Mind: Art, Mysticism and The Cosmic Tree was originally conceived as a trans-generational group exhibition, but was postponed.
+In the meantime, we launched this complimentary online programme of new artist commissions, podcasts, films, texts, images and audio, expanding on and enriching the ideas and issues informing the show over at botanicalmind.online

-During this period of enforced stillness, our behaviour might be seen to resonate with plants: like them we are now fixed in one place, subject to new rhythms of time, contemplation, personal growth and transformation.
+During 2020’s period of enforced stillness, our behaviour could be seen to resonate with plants: like them we were fixed in one place, subject to new rhythms of time, contemplation, personal growth and transformation.
 Millions of years ago plants chose to forego mobility in favour of a life rooted in place, embedded in a particular context or environment.
 The life of a plant is one of constant, sensitive response to its environment – a process of growth, problem-solving, nourishment and transformation, played out at speeds and scales very different to our own.
-In this moment of global crisis and change there has perhaps never been a better moment to reflect on and learn from them.
+In that moment of global crisis and change there was never a better moment to reflect on and learn from them.

-The Botanical Mind is curated by Gina Buenfeld and Martin Clark.
-The Botanical Mind Podcast Series has been developed and produced with Matt Williams and Alannah Chance.
-We hope you enjoy the botanicalmind.online.
-Share your experiences on Instagram and Twitter and tag us #BMO #BotanicalMindOnline
+The Botanical Mind was curated by Gina Buenfeld and Martin Clark.
+The Botanical Mind Podcast Series was developed and produced with Matt Williams and Alannah Chance.